-If Black Friday isn't really your thing and you're the type to send memes with quips like, "I'm a size window seat, business class," then maybe Travel Tuesday is more your speed.
+If you're the type to send memes with quips like, "I'm a size window seat, business class," then Travel Tuesday is probably just your speed.

 On Dec.
 3, in the wake of Black Friday and Cyber Monday, companies from airlines and hotels to rental platforms capitalize on consumerism, dropping limited-time booking promotions for travelers from operators around the world.

-Given the high volume of search-engine-optimized, click-bait-boasting deals with potentially not that much upside, "Good Morning America" tapped some top travel experts to help hone in on how to actually find a good discount and make the online sales worth your time.
+Given the high volume of search-engine-optimized, click-bait-boasting deals with potentially minimal upside, "Good Morning America" tapped some top travel experts to help hone in on how to find a quality discount that makes an online sale worth your time.

 "People are in shopping mode this time of the year, and sometimes we get set on autopilot, hitting purchase on just any 'deal' that pops up, thinking we are saving a ton of money, when in reality, the deal might not be so great," Katy Nastro of Going told "GMA."
 "We want people in the driver's seat this Travel Tuesday, which means they have an idea of where they are looking to travel, so they can gather some estimates of what it might cost."